mrWh1te/Botmation/src/botmation/actions/README.md

 - `doWhile(condition)(...actions)`

-  Works like a traditional do while look.
+  Works like a traditional do while loop.
 It runs the actions first, then checks the condition in a loop for running the actions again.
 It will keep running the chain of actions in a loop until the condition resolves `FALSE` or rejects.

+  This is experimental bot action.

+- `forAsLong(condition)(...actions)`

+  Works like a traditional while loop.
+It checks the condition before running the actions each time.
+It stops looping if the condition resolves False or rejects.

   This is experimental bot action.